jkeohan/bonus_lectures/algos/problem_solving_patterns/multiple-pointers.md

 ## Prerequisites
-* Working knowledge of ascending/descending for loops
+* Working knowledge of ascending/descending loops
 * Working knowledge of while loops
 * Working knowledge of using multiple conditions in a loop
 - High level understanding of O(n) time complexity